Improved Coherence in Optically-Defined Niobium Trilayer Junction Qubits: Conclusion

 We have described a Nb/Al/$\text{AlO}_\text{x}$/Al/Nb trilayer fabrication method demonstrating a 100-fold improvement in junction loss at the single-photon level.
 By removing lossy dielectric materials wherever possible, we use our low current density junction process to fabricate microwave transmon qubits using I-line photolithography demonstrating qubit quality factors within an order of magnitude of recent aluminum devices.
-Our qubits have relatively high junction participation ratios, which could either be reduced to improve coherence through material optimization \cite{verjauw2021nbOxide}, or exploited further to significantly reduce qubit size \cite{zhao2020nbMerge,mamin2021alMerge}.
+Our qubits have relatively high junction participation ratios, which could either be reduced with smaller junctions (defined by electron-beam lithography) to improve coherence, or exploited further to significantly reduce qubit size \cite{zhao2020nbMerge,mamin2021alMerge}.

 Together with this device footprint flexibility, our all-optical qubit process opens the door to large-scale direct integration of scalable quantum processors with digital superconducting logic \cite{liu2023sfqControl,leonard2019sfqControl,mcdermott2014sfqControl}.
-Niobium's higher energy gap significantly reduces sensitivity to quasiparticles for our junctions compared to aluminum analogues, allowing operation at much higher frequencies, and resulting in far less decoherence above \qty{160}{\milli\K} where conventional qubit properties deteriorate.
-Combined with their low loss, these properties make our trilayer junctions a promising candidate for quantum architectures with lower cooling power requirements, hybrid qubit systems requiring elevated temperatures, and enable new possibilities for nonlinear elements at millimeter-wave frequencies \cite{anferov2020mm4WM,kumar2022mmTransduction}, paving the way for higher temperature, higher frequency quantum devices.
+Niobium's higher energy gap significantly reduces sensitivity to quasiparticles for our junctions compared to aluminum analogues, allowing operation at much higher frequencies, and resulting in longer relaxation times above \qty{160}{\milli\K} where conventional qubit properties deteriorate.
+Combined with their low loss, which could be further reduced through material optimization \cite{verjauw2021nbOxide,Altoe2022NbOx,premkumar2021nb}, these properties make our trilayer junctions a promising candidate for quantum architectures with lower cooling power requirements, hybrid qubit systems requiring elevated temperatures, and enable new possibilities for nonlinear elements at millimeter-wave frequencies \cite{anferov2020mm4WM,kumar2022mmTransduction}, paving the way for higher temperature, higher frequency quantum devices.